jimjshields/myvcs/README.md

   	* can overwrite if it exists (for now)
 2. Snapshots
   * put first backup into myvcs/1, second into myvcs/2, etc.
+3. Reversion
+  * add an option to the tool to revert to an earlier snapshot